tumtum73/Powershell/README.md

 This script is what I came up with while working through the Learn Powershell Toolmaking in a Month of Lunches book.

+### profile.ps1
+This script is what I put in my profile to customize it a bit to me.
+It adds a comment stating how many days until Christmas and My Birthday.

 ### Setup-Server.ps1
 This script is used to configure serers the way I like them.
 For example:
 - Set Timezone to EST